tchoyt/uzed_dev/README.md

 Python Peek/Poke:
-A 4K block memory has been implemented in the FPGA fabric with a peek/poke python library
+A 4K block memory has been implemented in the FPGA fabric with a peek/poke python library RD/WR Benchmark functions require numpy to be installed

 Build FPGA:
 1. Build FPGA: cd fpga/uzed_base